-11.1 This requirement takes effect on the day these Registrar’s Requirements are published.
+11.1 This requirement takes effect on 30 September 2015.

 11.2 If a Person requests the Registrar to do an act or perform a duty that Person must apply to the Registrar.

 11.3 If no form of application is prescribed by any regulations made under the TLA or any other legislation, or is approved by the Registrar, the applicant must apply to the Registrar in writing: